top of page

 There is no indication as to how Pennant used the monies collected, but it is hard to avoid cynicism.

-Pennant’s brazen act, and Holcroft’s powerlessness, suggests that Holywell was a long way from London, that within North Wales people were more likely to hold onto the old ways, possibly even the oldest of ways, probably because the new ways did not benefit them directly, unless you were in a position to buy up the confiscated properties - in which case you were as likely to become an instant Protesant zealot of the highest order.
+Pennant’s brazen act, and Holcroft’s powerlessness, suggests that Holywell was a long way from London, that within North Wales, people were more likely to hold onto the old ways, possibly even the oldest of ways, probably because the new ways did not benefit them directly, unless you were in a position to buy up the confiscated properties - in which case you were as likely to become an instant Protestant zealot of the highest order.

 Little is known about the direct effect of the Reformation on the shrine in the early years of this religious upheaval, the reigns of Henry and his son, Edward.
 Frankly, it’s difficult to see the shrine retaining its disposable riches, its gold and silver religious paraphernalia, which were usually the first things to go.
 By the time of Edward’s death in 1553, the shrine would have more than probably been a stone shell - but clearly standing still, and drawing pilgrims still.